 If the database is version-enabled (Oracle only), the database report can be created for the contents of a specific workspace [1] at a given timestamp [2].
 If no workspace is specified, the default workspace is chosen per default (Oracle: LIVE).
 If the workspace does not exist, a corresponding error message is provided.
 Workspaces are not a feature of the 3D City Database but are managed through the Oracle Workspace Manager tool.
 Please refer to the Oracle database documentation for details.
-Since PostgreSQL does currently not support workspaces, the corresponding input fields are disabled when connecting to a 3D City Database running on PostgreSQL.
+Since PostgreSQL currently does not support workspaces, the corresponding input fields are disabled when connecting to a 3D City Database running on PostgreSQL.

 Calculating/updating the bounding box.
 This dialog lets you calculate the 2D bounding box of the city objects stored in the database.
 The bounding box is useful, for instance, as input to spatial filters in CityGML imports and exports as well as KML/COLLADA/glTF exports (see documentation of the corresponding operations).